YitongXX/EasyBanking-FrontEndMentor/README.md

 # EasyBanking-FrontEndMentor
-code with HTML,CSS,Sass,Bootstrap

 Hello everyone, I've just completed the "Easybank landing page" challenge.
+This website is code with HTML,CSS,Sass,and Bootstrap.

 ## **View project**